 On April 8, 2000, Mark Hogancamp was attacked by five men and left for dead outside of a bar in Kingston, NY.
 After nine days in a coma, he awoke to find he had no memory of his previous adult life.
 He had to relearn how to eat, walk and write.

 When his state-sponsored rehabilitative therapies ran out, Mark took his recovery into his own hands.
 In his backyard, he created a new world entirely within his control - a 1:6 scale World War II town he named Marwencol.
 Using doll alter egos of his friends and family, his attackers and himself, Mark enacted epic battles and recreated memories, which he captured in strikingly realistic photographs.
-Those photos eventually caught the eye of the art world, which lead to a series of gallery exhibitions, an award-winning documentary, a book, and a new identity for a man once ridiculed for playing with dolls.
+Those photos eventually caught the eye of the art world, which lead to a series of gallery exhibitions, the award-winning documentary "Marwencol," the acclaimed book "Welcome to Marwencol," and a new identity for a man once ridiculed for playing with dolls.